 If a physician’s negligence led to you being injured or worsened an existing condition, you can seek to recover damages.

-A Freeport medical malpractice lawyer at Friedman & Simon, L.L.P. will passionately advocate for you to insurers and, if necessary and indicated, to a court of law.
+A Freeport personal injury lawyer at Friedman & Simon, L.L.P. will passionately advocate for you to insurers and, if necessary and indicated, to a court of law.
 We will champion your right to compensation as we have fought for medical malpractice clients since 1991.

 Call 516-932-0400 today for a free, no-obligation case review.
 Our multilingual staff (Tamil, Kannada, Greek, Bengali, and English) will be happy to assist you.